E-junkie Shopping Cart and Digital Delivery

 Alise Wright is staring down Fear

 I had a great chat with Alise Wright and we talked about her upcoming book project Not Afraid.
-Plus, we talk a bit about a few other things like and ’s new polemic book “” (and I may need to offer some bonus video material on that insightful stuff); can be friends (best of friends, even when they are married to other people); and Alise’s upcoming personal work in keeping with her calling.
+Plus, we talk a bit about a few other things like marriage equality and Mark Driscoll’s new polemic book “Real Marriage” (and I may need to offer some bonus video material on that insightful stuff); can men and women be friends (best of friends, even when they are married to other people); and Alise’s upcoming personal work in keeping with her calling.

 “Is Mark Driscoll a Cult Leader?”
 (Infographic)